LT-IntroToAI-SY2526/assignment-0-itsoscar0413/writeup.md

 **What aspect of AI are you most excited to learn about this year?
 Explain why.**

-I'm most excited to learn about how to create your own AI model/api. it would be really cool if I learned how to create my own chatting bot, the only difference is instead of using ChatGPT or other AI softwares, I could edit and modify it to my liking and personal use so I have it on standby
+I'm most excited to learn about how to create your own AI model/api. it would be really cool if I learned how to create my own chatting bot, the only difference is instead of using ChatGPT or other AI softwares, I could edit and modify it to my liking and personal use so I have it on standby.

 ---